-According to this Harvard Business Review article, “Making good decisions and making them happen quickly are the hallmarks of high-performing organizations.”
-The authors continue, “Decisions are the coin of the realm in business.
+According to the Harvard Business Review, “making good decisions and making them happen quickly are the hallmarks of high-performing organizations.”
+The authors continue, “decisions are the coin of the realm in business.
 Every success, every mishap, every opportunity seized or missed is the result of a decision that someone made or failed to make.”

 But who ensures “good decisions” are made, and made quickly?

 What is project governance?

 “Good project governance is the secret weapon of effective project-based organizations,” say the folks at the Project Management Institute.

 According to A Guide to the Project Management Body of Knowledge (PMBOK® Guide), project governance is an “oversight function that is aligned with the organization’s governance model and encompasses the project life cycle.”

 Oversight function: every project needs a project owner with some type of accountability and assurance that proper steps and protocols are taken throughout the project.

 Aligned with the organization’s governance model: a project must live within the framework of the overall structure of the entire company or organization.

 Encompasses the project life cycle: this oversight must apply to the entire time the project is running.

 And a solid project governance framework begins with a stable foundation.